alexobrien2016/Lab1/README.md

 * `changeroot`: change the root directory
 * `pwd`: print the path of working directory
 * `exit`: exit the shell where it is currently running
+## Functions:
+* 'shell_func': creates the shell with a while loop and executes the the argv by using strcmp to compare the string to commands like cd or sethost.
+* 'execute_cmd': used in the shell_func to execute commands (argv)
+* 'parse': used to parse the command line in order to get the different args
 # File Breakdown:
 README.txt \
 Lab1.c \